0-Gixty-0/Grupp-11-OOPP/README.md

 Enemies will fire in the general direction of the player once they are in range of their cannons.
 Enemies will not attempt to fire through walls or in a way where their cannonball is wasted.
 If the player exits the enemy range then enemies will stop firing their cannons.

+---

+#### US-81: Adding AWeapon to Ship Class
+Date of completion: 7/12/2023
+Completed by: Erik Andreasson

+As a player I want my player model to fire weapons so that I can damage enemies

+#### What:
+This user story is about modifying the Ship class and the ShipBuilder class to use the AWeapon hierarchy to fire a weapon instead of using an int value as previously defined.

+#### How:
+Implementing this was fairly simple.
+I simply changed the constructors in the Ship class and the implementation of setting attributes for weapon in the ShipBuilder.
+I also implemented the fireWeapon method in the Ship class to spawn the projectile in the next adjacent space in the firing direction and sent that information the weapon.
+As a consequence of these changes I also had to modify some tests to account for the weapon parameter becoming an object instead of an int.

+#### Why:
+Our revised design included a hierarchy for weapons allowing the weapon and projectile itself to handle the firing and travel of projectiles respectively.
+The purpose of this hierarchy was to use composition in the bodies that implement the interface hasWeapon.
+Therefore, I had to rewrite the Ship class to use this composition and consequently also the ShipBuilder.
+We thought that composition was the best choice for bodies that implement hasWeapon since it reflects a separation of concerns where the weapon itself has logic for how to fire the projectile and the projectiles are responsible for traveling.
+Further along this will also allow us to select different weapon types and also allow the player to "upgrade" their weapon type at runtime instead of creating a new player object.

+#### User Interaction:
+When the player or enemy receives a fire weapon command this will be passed down through the body with correct parameters to the weapon which will spawn a traveling projectile.